DO YOU STILL USE PAPER MAPS?

 In this South African borderland wilderness, you might think you are on the margin but, as far as nature is concerned, you are in the serene centre.

-So – the Makuleke is frontier country, on the edge, beyond which lies only badlands and dragons?
+So – the Makuleke is frontier country, on the edge, beyond which lie only badlands and dragons?
 Ha, not quite.
-For the natural world, those borders are just lines on a map, to be laughed at by bird and elephant and everything between.
+For the natural world, those borders are just lines on a map, to be laughed at by baobab, bird, elephant and everything between.

-The Great Limpopo Transfrontier Park was established in 2000 and has enabled wildlife to move freely across the South African-Mozambique border, which is un-fenced north of Olifants river.
-Cooperation in fighting wildlife-crime is a top priority, and staff on the ground regularly communicate on conservation matters.
-An even more ambitious plan is to extend the protected zone to include Mozambique’s Zinave and Banhine National Parks, and other state and privately owned lands in South Africa and Zimbabwe, to create a conservation area of 100 000 km2: the Great Limpopo Transfrontier Conservation Area.
-Last year, hundreds of impala, zebra and wildebeest were transferred from Kruger to help rewild Zinave National Park.
+The Great Limpopo TP was established in 2000 and has enabled wildlife to move freely across the South African-Mozambique border, which is unfenced north of Olifants river.
+Cooperation in fighting wildlife-crime is a top priority, and staff on the ground from South Africa and Mozambique meet regularly to collaborate on conservation and anti-poaching matters.
+Wildlife can also move freely between the Makuleke and Gonarezhou National Park via the Sengwe communal land, or “Sengwe corridor”.